Friday, December 29, 2023

 As the afternoon wears on, changing sun angles continue to subtly modify scenic effects - I am shooting across the direction of sunlight in the next photos, so trees and shrubs appear back-lit by sunlight coming from the west, causing a glowing aura to appear along their limbs.

-Strong shadow line along the curve of boxwood, golden aura edging tree limbs
+Shadow line along the curve of boxwood, golden aura edging oak limbs

-Sense of peaceful repose, fall colours still glowing in the later afternoon sun
+Sense of peaceful repose, fall colours still glow in the later afternoon sun

 The sun is now fully in the southwest and descending rapidly towards the horizon, but its rays still just clear the treed backdrop to reach deep into both front and back gardens.

-Caramel leaves and mossy limbs through wavy glass
+Caramel leaves and mossy limbs through old glass

-Lichen and moss backlit in later afternoon light from the southwest
+Lichen and moss backlit by later afternoon light falling from the southwest

 Near the end of the day's direct overhead light, the remaining rays have the effect of liquid gold on the house.
 Now about to slip behind the tall fir trees of Marigold Park lying to the west and so become diffuse before the long twilight, the sun splashes a final play of this golden light across the south wall of the house.